Rev. Dr. Thomas –Rene A.Y.Kitutu Z`Ikossi, DRC

 Mrs. Patience Nkongolo is born Congolese and lives in South Africa more than 20 years.
 Married to Alain Nkongolo, they have 2 handsome young boys Samuel and Beni Nkongolo, the PRIDE of their parents.

-She has a very outstanding tract record as Executive Secretary.
+She has a very outstanding track record as Executive Secretary.
 Member of the South African Secretaries and PA Association (SASPA) she owned different Awards in the field as the Top Secretariat Student Trophy 2006.
 She is also a Member of the Personal Development Outreach at Christian Family Church.

 Patience Nkongolo and her husband Alain, as spiritual children to Rev Thomas-Rene and Margo Kitutu, have always been very supportive to Christians for Peace in Africa since its inception in 2001.